guziy/tutorials/CNRCWP-ipython-for-interactive-data-analysis/main.md

     * Create a setup where:

         * A variable can be selected
-        * Colorbar can be selected
+        * Colormap can be selected
-        * Lower and upper limits
         * Color levels

+* Show how to calculate seasonal mean fields
+* Plot wind vectors

 References